healthscience/diyhstoolkit/README.md

 ## Project setup

 The DIY Toolkit operates on a peer to peer protocol and uses a <a href="https://github.com/DaMaHub/networklibrary">network library</a> to guranteed data interoperabilty between peers.
 The Toolkit needs to connect to the network via PeerLink.
 This is not currently included in the installation process.
-Install struction here: <a href="https://github.com/DaMaHub/peerlink">Peer Link Install</a>
+Install instructions here: <a href="https://github.com/DaMaHub/peerlink">Peer Link Install</a>

 DIY Toolkit setup: for web or desktop
 ```